 Designed to achieve predictable revenue

 Both these aspects- tracking progress and locating bottlenecks- are designed to help gain predictable project delivery.
-Timely completion of projects also leads to predictable revenue outlook for your company.
+The timely completion of projects also leads to a predictable revenue outlook for your company.

 Getting back to the normal of working alongside your colleagues in the office may be invigorating.
 But for many of us, that day is still a bit away.